-Additionally, a student may go directly to Academic Warning if s/he has two or more F's (grades below 60%) at the mid-semester or semester's end.
+Additionally, a student may go directly to Academic Warning if his/her academic performance is poor enough (two or more F's, three or more D's, habitual placement on Academic Probation/Warning, etc.) at the mid-semester or semester's end.
 Also note that if a student is on either Academic Probation or Academic Warning at the end of the school year, that may be grounds for not inviting the student back for admission the following school year.